 Stress is sometimes considered to be the root of all ailments.
-When we are stressing out our bodies can't put as much energy into keeping us healthy.
-Effects of stress can cause cold sores, flu, and indigestion.
-Here are some ways stress can make you sick, and how to become healthy by reducing your stress levels.
+When we are stressed out, our bodies can’t put as much energy into keeping us healthy.
+The effects of stress can cause cold sores, the flu, and indigestion.
+Here are some ways stress can make you sick, and how to become healthy by reducing your stress levels (see more in Effects of Stress on The Body and How It Makes You Sick).

 Headaches and Migraines –